 At the Royal Veterinary College, our study abroad and exchange students have the opportunity to immerse themselves in a cutting-edge research environment, whilst cementing their knowledge of essential scientific processes.
 Our global reputation drew students from over 50 different countries, as well as our staff which represent over 48 different countries, so whilst studying and researching at the RVC you can be assured of a familiar welcome.
 The RVC has a central London location which provides students with access to one of the most amazing cities in the world.
 London’s diverse culture, sport, history, business and food provide great opportunities for exploration and enjoyment.
 As a transport hub, London also gives students the chance to explore all of the UK and further afield.
 Paris is just two hours away by train.

-To enquire further please see the relevant sections below which includes information for Study Abroad, International exchange, Erasmus+ students and visiting international students:
+To enquire further please see the relevant sections below which includes information for Study Abroad, International exchange and visiting international students:

 What should I apply for?